 Feelings of stiffness in your low back are often cause for concern, and they can indicate a burgeoning problem that may require medical attention.
 But what if it’s all in your head?
 Of course, it is insulting and a bit denigrating when someone implies that your feelings of back stiffness are not real.
 Yet new research has unearthed some interesting findings about the relationship between feelings of stiffness and objective measures of actual mechanical stiffness.

-Stiffness itself is a vague term that alludes to increased muscle tone and perceptions of force.
-Stiffness is often described as perceived resistance to movement, but some studies suggest that stiffness is a learned construct that may reflect fear of movement, especially in cases where a patient has previously experienced injury and pain, and therefore restricts their own movement as a protective mechanism.
+Stiffness itself is a vague term that alludes to movement, but some studies suggest that stiffness is a learned construct that may reflect fear of movement, especially in cases where a patient has previously experienced injury and pain, and therefore restricts their own movement as a protective mechanism.

 In a recent study, researchers set out to explore the relationship between perceptions of back stiffness and objective measure of the same.
 They hypothesized that, “feelings of back stiffness are a protective perceptual construct, rather than reflecting biomechanical properties of the back.”